rachel-king4/pands-project/README.md

 One class (Iris-setosa) is linearly separable from the other two, while the latter (Iris-versicolor and Iris-virginica) are not linearly separable from each other.

+An image of the three Iris plant species referred to in the dataset can be seen below:

+![Iris Plants]

 ## **Discussion of Previous Analyses** ##